Thanks to Sophie for suggesting our Baby Name of the Day.

 - Charlemagne’s sister, for whom an illuminated manuscript is called the Ada Gospels.
 It may not have been her given name.
 Charlemagne’s daughters were Adalhaid and Adaltrude.
 Ada may have been Adelais, and names ending in -ada, like Bertrade and Theodrada, also appear on his family tree.

-- Ada de Warenne was the twelfth century wife of a Scottish prince and mother of two future Kings of Scots.
+- Ada de Warenne was the twelfth century wife of a Scottish prince and mother of two future kings.

-- Dutch and Scottish countesses were both called Ada in the thirteenth century, along with other noblewomen.
+- Dutch and Scottish countesses answered to Ada in the thirteenth century, along with other noblewomen.

-But the most famous Ada is probably the daughter of the poet Byron.
+But the most famous Ada is probably the daughter of the poet Lord Byron.